-Only a few industries in the world are targeted by cybercriminals as often as the healthcare industry.
+Only a few industries in the world are targeted by as often as the .
 As a result, the damage to healthcare organizations and patient safety can be devastating.
-According to the U.S. Department of Health and Human Services, healthcare data breaches have increased over the past decade.
-Additionally, in 2021, more data breaches were reported than in any other year since records first started being collected and published.
+According to the U.S. Department of Health and Human Services, healthcare have increased over the past decade.
+Additionally, in 2021, more were reported than in any other year since records first started being collected and published.

-According to the Health Insurance Portability and Accountability Act (HIPAA) Journal, there has been a total of 4,419 healthcare organization data breaches from 2009 through 2021.
-As a result, there was a loss, exposure, or theft of more than 314 million healthcare records containing sensitive patient data.
+According to the Health Insurance Portability and Accountability Act (HIPAA) Journal, there has been a total of 4,419 healthcare organization from 2009 through 2021.
+As a result, there was a loss, exposure, or theft of more than 314 million containing sensitive patient data.

-The Department of Health and Human Services also confirms that the number of data breaches in the healthcare industry has been steadily climbing.
-In 2018, healthcare data breaches of 500 or more records were being reported at around 1 per day.
-Fast forward four years to 2021, and the rate of exposed patient data has nearly doubled to 1.95 cases reported to Health and Human Services on a daily basis.
+The Department of Health and Human Services also confirms that the number of in the has been steadily climbing.
+In 2018, healthcare of 500 or more records were being reported at around 1 per day.
+Fast forward four years to 2021, and the rate of exposed has nearly doubled to 1.95 cases reported to Health and Human Services on a daily basis.

 However, what can healthcare providers, healthcare organizations, and medical professionals do to protect their overall patient safety?
 How can your organization ensure that healthcare data isn’t available to an unauthorized third party?